spring Birding Bonanza

 3 NIGHT PACKAGE

 The Avalon hide at Ham Wall on a breezy afternoon offers great views of hunting Hobbies chasing dragonflies; Marsh Harriers perform their sky-dance and Great White Egrets drop in like ghostly pterodactyls.
 If we’re lucky a Bittern will lift off and drift over the reeds in sight of the hide.
-Whitethroats sing from the blackthorn bushes, Cetti’s Warber erupt into an impossibly loud song and Reed and Sedge Warblers fill the fresh air with their liquid voice.
+Whitethroats sing from the blackthorn bushes, Cetti’s Warbler erupt into an impossibly loud song and Reed and Sedge Warblers fill the fresh air with their liquid voice.

 Arrive Walls Farm mid-afternoon settle in to your comfortable cottage accommodation.

 Welcome dinner with canapes and wine prepared by Kay and served in Walls Farm.
 Stephen will join us for supper and to brief us about our planned birdwatching excursions.

 Breakfast in your cottage – cereal, muesli, yoghurts, bread, with home-made preserves will be provided in your accommodation for you to prepare.

-There will be the option of a Dawn Chorus walk (not compulsory) with an early departure of no later than 0700 to ensure the best morning birding.
+There will be an early departure of no later than 0730 to ensure the best morning birding.

 RSPB Ham Wall will be heaving with birds.
-Hawking Hobbies will be chasing dragonflies, Egrets will have started nesting, and if we get lucky we may see displaying Great Crested Grebe.
+Hawking Hobbies will be chasing dragonflies, Egrets will have started nesting, and if we get lucky we may see a Bittern give a fly-past over the car park!

 A light pub lunch will be included as part of the afternoon’s birdwatching plans.

 We will return to Walls Farm early in the evening in time to relax and debrief the bird sightings we have seen.

 Breakfast is again in your cottage – fresh eggs, bread, muesli, yoghurts home-made preserves all provided.

-Birdwatching all day including a visit to a 14th Century church yard home to a large heronry and nesting egrets whose gargling call must be one of the strangest calls in nature.
-We will continue to Steart Marshes overlooking Bridgwater Bay where we will expect to see many wading birds including avocet, redshank and egrets.
+Birdwatching all day We will head to Steart Marshes overlooking Bridgwater Bay where we will expect to see many wading birds including avocet, redshank and egrets.
 Later will pop to the coast at Wall Common for curlews and other wading birds along with any spring migrants passing through.

 A light pub lunch is included.